The Cost of Procrastination

 Sally and Bob each decide to invest $250,000 into a retirement account.

-They’ll both have contributed equal amounts.
+- They’ll both have contributed equal amounts.
 Sally has the magic of compound interest working for her.
-When they both reach age 70, Sally’s account balance is nearly twice the size of Bob’s.
+When they both reach age 70, Sally’s account balance is near twice the size of Bob’s.

 Procrastination can be costly, and as Bob learned, when you get a late start, it can be difficult to make up for lost time.
 Call today and let’s get started now.